MolEvolEpid/SEEPS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A modern and modular simulator for phylogenetics and phylodynamics.
+A modern and modular simulator for infectious disease phylogenetics and phylodynamics.
-SEEPS provides advanced simulation capabilities for population dynamics, population sampling techniques (random, contact-tracing), geneology and phylogeny simulation, and can construct both evolved sequences (using a provided reference) and pairwise distance matrices.
+SEEPS provides advanced simulation capabilities for population dynamics, population sampling techniques (random, contact-tracing), genealogy and phylogeny simulation, and can simulate both evolved sequences (using a provided reference) and pairwise distance matrices.

 <!-- One short paragraph about simulation -->